-Zinc mineralization at Ayawilca is predominantly hosted by the Pucará Group limestone, a gently dipping limestone unit 150 to 250 m thick of Triassic-Jurassic age, which does not outcrop in the area of the Zinc Zone.
-The Pucará limestone is brecciated in the vicinity of the mineralization.
-The lower contact of the Pucará limestone is a low-angle east-dipping thrust fault, beneath which lies Excelsior Group metamorphosed sediments or "phyllite" of Paleozoic age.
+Zinc mineralization at Ayawilca is predominantly hosted by the Pucará Group limestone, a gently dipping limestone unit 150 to 250 m thick of Triassic-Jurassic age, which does not outcrop in the immediate area.
+The lower contact of the Pucará limestone is interpreted as a low-angle thrust fault beneath which lies Excelsior Group metamorphosed sediments or "phyllite" of Paleozoic age.
 Pucará limestone is overlain by Goyllarisguizga ("Goyllar") sandstones and siltstones 120 to 200 metres thick of Cretaceous age, which outcrop extensively above the resource area and are gently east dipping.
 Goyllar sandstones host a minor component of the Zinc Zone resource near the contact with limestone.
-The sandstone acted as a "seal" to the mineralization, one of the reasons as to why Ayawilca was not discovered until recent times.
-Mineralization is believed to be associated with Tertiary intrusions which post-date uplift and folding of the sedimentary sequence.
+The sandstone acted as a "seal" to the mineralization, one of the reasons as to why Ayawilca was not discovered until 2012.
+Mineralization is believed to be associated with Tertiary intrusions which post-date uplift and folding, but no intrusive rocks have been intersected in drilling.

-The Colquipucro Fault, a north-northwest trending steep-dipping fault system on the western side of the deposit appears to control high-grade zinc mineralization at the West and South Ayawilca areas.
+The Colquipucro Fault, a major north-northwest trending steep-dipping fault system on the western side of the deposit, appears to control high-grade zinc mineralization at the West and South Ayawilca areas.
 Low-angle thrust faults acted as conduits for both the tin and zinc mineralization, both at the phyllite-limestone contact and within the limestone.
-An anticlinal fold hinge, which runs parallel to the Colquipucro Fault, appears to be have concentrated the high-grade zinc zones at South Ayawilca.
+An anticlinal fold hinge, which runs parallel to the Colquipucro Fault, appears to be have concentrated the high-grade zinc at South Ayawilca.

 Zinc mineralization occurs as sulphide "mantos" typically 5 to 30 m thick and up to 50 m thick.
-At West and South Ayawilca mantos are stacked on top of each other to form thick almost continuous zones with vertical thicknesses of 100 to 150 m.
+At West and South Ayawilca the mantos are stacked on top of each other to form thick almost continuous zones with vertical thicknesses of up to 150 m.
 Zinc mantos at Central and East Ayawilca are typically narrower, with individual mantos horizontally continuous over hundreds of metres.
 Zinc mineralization occurs as iron-rich sphalerite ("marmatite") accompanied by low-iron sphalerite, pyrite, magnetite with minor pyrrhotite, galena, arsenopyrite, and chalcopyrite, together with chlorite, clay, siderite, and quartz.